Real estate diagnosis on airport noise

 You may be liable if you do not provide the diagnosis or if you mention false information in the sale announcement to mislead the future buyer.

-The purchaser may to appeal to the court to request the cancelation of the sale or damages.
+The purchaser may to appeal to the court of justice of the place where the property is located to ask:

 For the notary